atoponce/d-note/README.md

 recipient's browser.
 As such, you should protect the data from being sniffed using SSL on this application.

-When the note is destroyed, it is first overwritten 3 times with random data, then removed.
-There are a couple benefits from this:
+When the note is destroyed, it is first overwritten once with random data, then removed.
+There are a couple of benefits from this:

 * If the underlying filesystem is copy on write, then new random data is written to new sectors on disk, making it difficult to know precisely where